 if conditions are met

-*Producers can provide epidemiological information by maintaining accurate records of movement of animals, feed, supplies, equipment, personnel, and visitors.
+*Producers can provide trace back and trace forward information by maintaining accurate records of movement of animals, feed, supplies, equipment, personnel, and visitors.
 Producers can use the SBS Practice Questionnaire for FMD Exposure to get a feel for the information they may need to provide in an outbreak.